malakshaer/food-recipes/README.md

 <img src="./readme/title4.svg"/>

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief overview of the tech stack this app uses:

 - Frontend: This project uses the [Next.js](https://nextjs.org/docs).
 Next.js is an open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and static website generation.